Skip to main content

 German 221-3 – Introduction to Literature: 1945 - today

-This course, designed for majors and non-majors, introduces students to representative short stories by significant postwar German-speaking authors (1945 through to the present).
-This literature emerges from a period of enormous political, moral, and economical flux in Germany, and highlights important social, political, and intellectual dynamics present in postwar, and then post wall German society.
-Themes addressed in the literature include the recent German past, the representation of history, individual versus collective guilt, gender and sexuality, exile and alienation, the relationship of the individual to a modern technological society, immigration, and new challenges faced by Germany after unification.
+This course introduces students to representative short stories by major German-‐speaking authors' writings from 1945 through the present.
+The stories selected are representative of a dynamic period in German literature and highlight important social, political, and intellectual issues including questions of the recent German past and the representation of history; questions of individual versus collective guilt, questions of gender and sexuality, exile and alienation, the relationship of the individual to a modern technological society; and new themes and issues since the reunification of Germany.
 In addition, the course examines the genre of the short story, with attention to different modes and styles of writing.

 Prerequisite: One 200-level course in German.